Is your facility fighting COVID-19 with proper hygiene? Click here to find out more

 There’s a lot to cover, from factors of product cost to the practices and setup that affect usage.

-Today, we’ll focus on Product Quality – how active ingredients can affect the total cost of chemicals.
+Today, we’ll focus on Product Effectiveness – how active ingredients can affect the total cost of chemicals.

 Let’s take the example of automatic dishwasher detergent.

-Table 1: Cost comparison of Accent W35 and Product X (prices* as of December 2020)
+Table 1: Cost comparison of Product X and Product Y

 Product Bottle Size (L)Price Per Bottle Price per Litre

-By this analysis, the cheaper option is Product X, with 20L of detergent at $6.29 per litre.
+By this analysis, the cheaper option is Product Y, with 20L of detergent at $6.29 per litre.

 There’s one key feature missing from Table 1 – the levels of active ingredient.

-In both products, the active ingredient is sodium hydroxide (NaOH).
+In both cleaning chemicals, the active ingredient is sodium hydroxide (NaOH).

 Sodium hydroxide breaks down the proteins and fats on dishes and cutlery.
 It determines the effectiveness of the chemical.

-Table 2: Levels of NaOH in Accent W35 and Product X, and adjusted costs*.
+Table 2: Levels of NaOH in Product X and Product Y, and adjusted costs*.

 Product Bottle Size (L)Level of NaOHAmount of NaOH (L)Price Per Bottle Cost per Litre, adjusted for NaOH